sicilian food: cheap, easy and delicious

 Sicilian home food in Capo Market, Palermo.A place selling traditional home food in Capo Market, Palermo.

 If your accommodation does not serve breakfast, you can have it at a local café.
 Italians eat lightly in the morning.
 Often a sweet, a small toast or a croissant is all.
+More substantial breakfasts can be found in tourist cafés, hotels and B&Bs.

 Conclusion